 This set of 5 funny, spooky stories is just right for little children who have a taste for horror stories.
-Apt for kids 5years and above.
+Apt for ages 5 years and above.

 Delve into the world of spooky stories from around the globe – Germany, Czechoslovakia, Russia, Africa, Brazil, Japan, Australia, India, UK, Canada, France, China, Ireland, Syria, Korea, Sweden, Egypt, Iceland, New Zealand, Arabia, Spain, Tibet, Iran, Greece.
 Complete family read.